levsero/test_embed/GUIDELINES.md

 #### embeds

-Each embed will have it's own folder and should never reach across it's own boundried to to get information from other embeds.
+Each embed will have its own folder and should never reach across its own boundries to to get information from other embeds.
 Any files that relate only to that component should be stored in here.

-#### framework*

-Contains any logic needed for rendering an embeddable.
-No Web Widget logic should be in here, it should be able to render any embeddable.
-Contains services like tracking, http and renderer
+Any embed specific state inside the settings and base reducers should be moved to the embed reducers.

 #### webWidget*